Military Claims banner

 Paying privately – You can pay privately if you wish and have the funds available to do so.

-It is really important to think about what you will do with any compensation you receive to make sure you get the most out of the funds you receive.
+If we are successful in claiming compensation on your behalf for a military injury, it is important to make sure that you get the most out of the funds you receive.
 We can advise you on the various options for managing military injury compensation.

 Protecting your means-tested benefits

-If you receive an award of compensation, that may affect your entitlement to means-tested benefits and put them at risk.
-You can protect your entitlement to your benefits by setting up a Personal Injury Trust at the end of the case.
-We have a specialist team of trusts solicitors who will be happy to advise you in this regard.
+If you receive an award of compensation, that may affect your entitlement to means-tested benefits.
+You can protect your entitlement to your benefits by setting up a Personal Injury Trust, which is something our Armed Forces solicitors will be happy to advise you on.

 Investing your compensation

-Where you have received substantial compensation, you will usually need to invest the funds to make sure they maintain their value in line with inflation over the years.
+Where you have received substantial compensation, you may wish to consider investing the funds to make sure they maintain their value in line with inflation over the years.
 Investing your compensation requires thought and often specialist advice.
 We can refer you to an appropriate advisor on request.

 Book your free initial consultation with our military claims lawyers in Plymouth

-To discuss your military claim and discuss whether you are entitled to compensation, please get in touch.
+To discuss your military claim and whether you may be entitled to compensation, please get in touch by calling us 01752 292212 on or use our contact form.